Top-Of-Tech/Coding-Discord-Bot/code_layout.md

 # Discord Bot for the Connection Server

 ## Database
-The bot uses an SQLITE3 database to maintain records.
-As of now, it has three tables - Members, Modlogs and Reports.
+The bot uses an PostgreSQL database to maintain records.
+As of now, it has four tables - Members, Modlogs, Roles and Reports.
-Of these 3 tables, you can only obtain data from the Members table.
+Of these 3 tables, you can only obtain data from the Members and Roles tables.

 The database for the client is defined as `client.db`.
 To insert, update, delete or fetch records, use code like this:
 ```py